Ahmedabad: Early history

-In 1487, Mahmud Begada, the grandson of Ahmed Shah, fortified the city with an outer wall 10 km in circumference and consisting of twelve gates, 189 bastions, and over 6,000 battlements.
+In 1487, Mahmud Begada, the great-great-grandson of Ahmed Shah, fortified the city with an outer wall 10 km in circumference and consisting of twelve gates, 189 bastions, and over 6,000 battlements.
 In 1535 Humayun briefly occupied Ahmedabad after capturing Champaner when the ruler of Gujarat, Bahadur Shah, fled to Diu.
 Ahmedabad was then reoccupied by the Muzaffarid dynasty until 1573 when Gujarat was conquered by the Mughal emperor Akbar.
 During the Mughal reign, Ahmedabad became one of the Empire's thriving centres of trade, mainly in textiles, which were exported as far as Europe.
 The Mughal ruler Shah Jahan spent the prime of his life in the city, sponsoring the construction of the Moti Shahi Mahal in Shahibaug.
-The Deccan Famine of 1630–32 affected the city, as did famines in 1650 and 1686.
-Ahmedabad remained the provincial headquarters of the Mughals until 1758, when they surrendered the city to the Marathas.
+The Deccan famine of 1630–1632 affected the city, as did famines in 1650 and 1686.
+Ahmedabad remained the provincial headquarters of the Mughals until 1758, when they surrendered the city to the Maratha Empire.